A Comprehensive Survey on Long Context Language Modeling: Data

 \subsubsection{Data Synthesis}

 As the long context data is usually rare in the real-world corpus (e.g., web documents), many methods have been proposed to synthesize or construct the long context pre-training data.
 For example, one approach clusters semantically related texts within a single context window~\citep{realm}, while another work~\citep{levine2022the} demonstrates improved sentence representations by incorporating related, non-adjacent sentences in pre-training examples.
 Besides, to address document redundancy, a traveling salesman algorithm has been employed in ICP~\citep{Shi2023InContextPL}.
 Moreover, SPLICE~\citep{spacking} involves structured packing, where training samples are created by combining multiple similar retrieved documents.
 Additionally, a query-centric synthesis method Quest~\citep{quest} has been proposed to aggregate diverse yet semantically linked documents.
 This approach utilizes a generative model to predict potential queries for each document, subsequently grouping documents with similar queries and keywords.
+Another method~\citep{tian2024utk} creates complex "knotted" text structures by shuffling document chunks, training models to untangle and locate relevant segments, thereby improving both contextual attention and training efficiency.